Required Permits for Manaslu Circuit Trek | Permit and Cost Guide for Manaslu Trek

-Manaslu a popular on the demand trekking destination in Nepal is a newly off-the-beaten trail for those who prefer to be in the Manaslu region to explore its exotic nature and culture.
-Due to its wilderness and being far away from modern means, fewer trekkers choose the Manaslu region, but its beauty and enchanting combination of diverse vegetation and culture are one of never miss opportunities.
+Manaslu a popular on-the-demand trekking destination in Nepal is a newly off-the-beaten trail for those who prefer to be in the Manaslu region to explore its exotic nature and culture.
+Due to its wilderness and being far away from modern means, fewer trekkers choose the Manaslu region, but its beauty and enchanting combination of diverse vegetation and culture is one never to miss.

 Trekkers to enter the Manaslu region are required to obtain three different permits (while entering into the restricted area only) and an additional extra permit for Tsum Valley Trek, if you want to merge Manaslu Circuit Trek and Tsum Valley Trek into one and/or TIMS Permit if further, you want to merge Annapurna Circuit Trek.